Wet Dog Glass Scope of Work

 Annealers/Casting Kilns/Fusing Ovens

 Annealers are tested and delivered ready for installation.
 Stacked annealer units are shipped un-stacked.
 Customer or customer’s contractor must stack annealers.
-Installation will involve connection to electrical supply via standard plug or hardwiring or connection to gas supply.
-Equipment can be installed without Wet Dog Glass, LLC personnel.
+Installation will involve connection to electrical supply via standard plug or hardwiring or connection to gas supply, all installation work will be performed by Customer or Customer’s contracted tradesperson.
+Initial startup of equipment will be responsibility of Customer unless Customer contracts Wet Dog Glass, LLC personnel to do onsite startup.

 Provided by Customer: